Measure and integration on Boolean algebras of regular open subsets in a topological space: Regular open algebras and contents

-In effect, the credence in Example \ref{X:elementary.lebesgue.credence} is just the restriction of the Lebesgue measure $\lam$ to $\gE$.
-It is tempting to extrapolate from this example that we can obtain a credence on all of $\gR[0,1]$ by restricting $\lam$ to regular open sets.
+If $\phi(s)=s$ for all $s\in(0,1)$, then the content in Example \ref{X:elementary.lebesgue.content} is the restriction of the Lebesgue measure $\lam$ to $\gE$.
+It is tempting to extrapolate that we can obtain a content on all of $\gR[0,1]$ by restricting $\lam$ to regular open sets.
 But this is not the case.